JoshuaWaldron215/DevOps-ToDoListApp/README.md

     login.html
         Login now shows a clean success message and auto-redirect after a second.

+Sprint 4:

+    script.js:
+        Added checkbox feature for completed tasks

+    style.css:
+        Added styling for checkbox and text after checkbox is checked.

 Additional Info:
-    More features will be included in a sprints 4-5.
+    More features will be included in a sprints 5-6.